 The harrow uses a pair of matching orifices on the main lift cylinders to cause the main wings to go up and down together and to slow the descent of the wings.
-These must be in place or the wings will not go up and down together and will descend rapidly.
-Check the parts catalogue for location of these orifices.
+If these have been inadvertently removed or not installed, the wings will not go up and down together and will descend rapidly.
+Check the parts manual at the back of the book for location of these orifices, If you do not have them, obtain them from your dealer.